A most unnerving feeling when—because your tutor posts on your blog—you know he’s looking at your work…

 My tutor has suggested that I try a duotone for the shutter image in my horizontal and vertical section.
 I’d not considered this before, thinking that introducing a duotone when everything else was pure black and white would change the theme.
 But I am more than willing to give it a go; and see what it looks like.

 Finally, the couple on the bridge needs some work.
 The comment is that the sky is too light behind the girl, that we can work on; and that possibly there is ‘an end-of-the-world’ sky.
 I don’t quite see that, but I will work to bring it back a bit.
 The other comment was the slight lean in the image!
 Now, this is a problem I do have.
 First noticed it a while back in Venice, where a number of my images leaned down in the left corner.
 I put it down to the camera [5D] and not to me.
 But since purchasing the little x100; and using the digital viewfinder at times, I am noticing that—at time of shooting—images do tend to lean that way.
 Not sure if I hold the camera slightly higher with my right hand; or if I can blame the fact that my right leg is longer than the left and I am always slightly at an angle.
 Either way, need to keep an eye on this.
 But thrilled, mentioning Robert Doisneau and an image of mine in the same paragraph=big smile!

 When I have read through the two books on Nik software mentioned above, I will return to the images and make the changes.
 Will post comparison links here.

-On Mike’s advice I have opted not to return to reshoot some of the images that I was not totally over-the-moon with.
+On my tutor’s advice I have opted not to return to reshoot some of the images that I was not totally over-the-moon with.
 Have since discovered that I can shoot on the Underground with a student permit—at a reasonable price—and was contemplating going back for more now.
 But have put that on hold, with a semi Alexey Titarenko/City of Shadows approach—possibly PnP?
 I don’t know what the assignments are in there yet.
 So it may come to nothing.

 referencing other artists